viktorlott/ColormazeGame-App/README.md

  - Sound Effects

 #### Goal
-> Connect blocks with the same color until you filled the empty gray blocks.
+> Connect blocks with the same color until you filled the entire board.